How is the BOR chairperson selected?

 BOR members select the BOR chairperson at the first BOR meeting.

-Is the chief executive officer (or his/her designee) automatically the BOR chairperson if he/she attends the required BOR training?
+Is the municipality's chief executive officer (or his/her designee) automatically the BOR chairperson if he/she attends the required BOR training?

 No. There is no requirement that the person who receives the required BOR training, becomes the BOR chairperson.